bmanders716/bmanders716.github.io/cookbook.md

 Strawberry Cream.

-_Ingredients_--Ω pint of double cream.
+_Ingredients_--Ì†∞int of double cream.
-               1†oz. of amber gelatine, or rather less than Ω†oz. of the opaque.
+               1‡Ø∫. of amber gelatine, or rather less than Ì†Øz. of the opaque.
                2 tablespoonfuls of castor sugar.
                Some strawberries.
-               º pint of milk.
+               Ï†∞int of milk.
                A few drops of cochineal.

 _Method._--Soak the gelatine in the milk for about twenty minutes or